Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

   ...
 ```

-Other approach is to organize the tests near the implementation.
-This means that for example the test file containing tests for the `AppBar` component is in the same directory as the component's code.
+Another approach is to organize the tests near the implementation.
+This means that for example, the test file containing tests for the `AppBar` component is in the same directory as the component's code.
 This will result in the following structure:

 ```
 src/